ivanacebo/Ejercicios_Hack_A_Boss/1. Java basico/Readme.txt

 		Día 2 - Si
 		Día 3 - Si
 	Semana 2:
-		Día 4 - No
+		Día 4 - Si
-		Día 5 - No
+		Día 5 - Si
-		Día 6 - No
+		Día 6 - Si